Skip to main content

 • 550 paper-based (PBT) for test takers who took the PBT prior to October 2017, and were scored on the old scoring scale of 310-677.

-• Complete courses equivalent to English Composition I and II at a regionally accredited U.S. college or university and earn at least a 2.5 grade point average (on a 4.0 scale) on the two courses, with neither grade below a "C".
+• Complete courses equivalent to English Composition I and II at an accredited U.S. college or university and earn at least a 2.5 grade point average (on a 4.0 scale) on the two courses, with neither grade below a "C".

-• Submit proof of earning a baccalaureate degree from a regionally accredited U.S. college or university at which English is the language of instruction.
+• Submit proof of earning a baccalaureate degree from an accredited U.S. college or university at which English is the language of instruction.

 • No minimum for the revised paper-delivered test (PDT) taken on or after October 2017, and scored on the new scoring scale of 0-30 for each section (Listening, Reading and Writing).

-* Exemption from the TOEFL requirement is allowed for undergraduate students who submit proof of earning a baccalaureate degree from a regionally accredited U.S. college or university at which English is the language of instruction.
+* Exemption from the TOEFL requirement is allowed for undergraduate students who submit proof of earning a baccalaureate degree from an accredited U.S. college or university at which English is the language of instruction.